How to Fly Ahead with Virgin Australia

 Virgin’s Fly Ahead is a key benefit over Qantas

-Fly Ahead is a key benefit of Velocity Frequent Flyer status.
-It’s a useful perk for Gold and Platinum members and is available even on Reward Seat bookings.
+Fly Ahead is a key benefit of Velocity Frequent Flyer status – and now a useful perk for Virgin Australia customers buying Flex fares, too.
+Velocity Gold, Platinum and Platinum Plus members can even use this benefit on Reward Seat bookings.

 By comparison, Qantas charges a fee for all flight changes on Red e-Deal and Classic Reward tickets.
 Even on flexible fares, Qantas still charges the fare difference if no seats are available in the original booking fare class at the time of requesting the change.

 Qantas’ policy appears to be aimed at encouraging business travellers to pay for more expensive flexible airfares.
-But Qantas’ lack of flexibility has been a source of frustration for some frequent flyers whose employers mandate a “best fare of the day” policy.
+But Qantas’ lack of flexibility has long been a source of frustration for some frequent flyers.

 ________________________